rubingshen/rubingshen.github.io/cv.md

 ### Service

-- Reviewer for *European Societies*.
+- Reviewer for *Sociological Methods and Research*, *European Societies*.

 ### Grants and Fellowships